A Catholic Guide to Confession - Confession Guide Free PDF

 Knowing the different steps of going to confession can help you feel less nervous and more prepared and confident heading into the sacrament.
 There are many different guides available online, and a PDF guide is available later in this blog.

-Preparing before going to confession is necessary.
-Here are a few simple steps to take.
+Preparing before going to confession as a Catholic is very necessary step!
+Here are a few simple first steps to take.

 Pray for the Holy Spirit’s help.